openfga/openfga/docs/authzen/README.md

 **Rationale:** This provides cleaner API responses and follows the principle of not including empty optional fields.
 Proto definitions use `optional` markers to enable this behavior.

-### Store ID in URL Path
+### Store ID in URL Path and Discovery Endpoint

-**Decision:** All AuthZEN endpoints (except `/.well-known/authzen-configuration`) include `store_id` in the URL path: `/stores/{store_id}/access/v1/...`
+**Decision:** All AuthZEN endpoints include `store_id` in the URL path:
+- Discovery endpoint: `/.well-known/authzen-configuration/{store_id}`
+- Access endpoints: `/stores/{store_id}/access/v1/...`

 **Rationale:** OpenFGA is multi-tenant with multiple stores.
-The store ID is required to identify which authorization data to query.
-This differs from single-PDP AuthZEN deployments but aligns with OpenFGA's architecture.
+Following the AuthZEN spec's multi-tenant pattern (example: `https://pdp.example.com/.well-known/authzen-configuration/tenant1`), the discovery endpoint is scoped per store.
+This returns absolute endpoint URLs specific to that store, meeting the AuthZEN spec requirement for directly-usable URLs without templating.

 ### Error Mapping